jwang1133/Base_composition/README.md

 -Predict SNP effect with SnpEff

--Classify SNPs in to different genomic annotation sets based on their predicted SNP effect
+-Script to classify SNPs in to different genomic annotation sets based on their predicted SNP effect

--Script to calculate the base composition from SNPs in genic and nongenic regions
+-Script to calculate the base composition from SNPs in different genomic regions

+-Script to randomly sample the same amount of snps from both genic and nongenic to check the snp_effect

--Script to calculate the base composition distribution along chromsomes
+-Script to calculate the base composition distribution across segments along chromsomes

--Data to plot the Figure3
+-Script to calculate the minor allele frequency distribution

--R code to plot the Figure3
+-Script to calculate base composition at nongenic and genic conditional on pericentromeric, and chromosome separately

+-Script to calculate the base composition distribution from selection sweep and non-selective sweep regions

+-Data for percentage of SNPs in each of the genomic annotation sets

+-Data for base composition distribution for different genomic annotation sets

+-Data for base composition along chromosome (only one chromosome)

+-Data for base composition for genic nongenic conditional on peri nonperi

+-Data for base composition at selective sweep and nonsweep region

 **5. Motif enrichment analysis**